isabella232/netappfiles-java-smb-sdk-sample/README.md

 Instructions on setting JAVA_HOME can be found [here](https://mkyong.com/java/how-to-set-java_home-on-windows-10/) for windows, and [here](https://mkyong.com/java/how-to-set-java_home-environment-variable-on-mac-os-x/) for macOS.
 1. Azure subscription
-1. Subscription needs to be whitelisted for Azure NetApp Files.
+1. Subscription needs to be enabled for Azure NetApp Files.
 For more information, please refer to [this](https://docs.microsoft.com/azure/azure-netapp-files/azure-netapp-files-register#waitlist) document
 1. Resource Group created
 1. Virtual Network with a delegated subnet to Microsoft.Netapp/volumes resource.
 For more information. please refer to